api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

      `derivationPath` (optional) specifying an account that should be used to make the whitelisting transaction
 2. [getServiceData](https://github.com/api3dao/services/blob/main/src/index.ts#L27) -
-   You can use this function to get the details of the particular beacon.
-Most important fields are address of `RrpBeaconServer` (which you need to deploy the beacon reader smart contract) and `beaconId` (which you need to read a beacon value).
+   You can use this function to get the details of the particular Beacon.
+Most important fields are address of `RrpBeaconServer` (which you need to deploy the Beacon reader smart contract) and `beaconId` (which you need to read a Beacon value).
 This function requires 3 parameters:
    - `apiName` - The
      [name of the api](https://github.com/api3dao/operations/tree/main/data/apis).
      Currently, only option is `Amberdata`